How to Avoid Getting Scammed: Helpful Tips From Nigeria, the Scam Capital of the World

 How to Guard Against Getting Scammed

-Scammers will always be around plying their 'trade', but you can protect you and yours from their claws through any or some of the following ways:
+Scammers will always be around plying their 'trade', but you can protect yourself from their claws through any or some of the following ways:

 Also, keep all financial details to yourself, even after months of dating.
-If your boyfriend comes up with tales of needing cash (especially if you're yet to meet), show some sympathy and empathy and assure him you'll be praying he gets the needed cash from your end.
+If your boyfriend comes up with tales of needing cash (especially if you have yet to meet), show some sympathy and empathy and assure him you'll be praying he gets the needed cash from your end.

-2. Also, always let a lot more people in on your relationship; two heads are better than one and women make the best private investigators you can think of.
+2. Always let a lot more people in on your relationship; two heads are better than one and women make the best private investigators you can think of.

-3. Always, always listen to your gut.
+3. Always listen to your gut.
 Nine times out of ten, it is right and will keep you out of trouble.

-4. Always, always ignore every claim of unexpected inheritance, even if promised a 100% reward.
+4. Always ignore every claim of unexpected inheritance, even if promised a 100% reward.

-5. When buying items on sites like alibaba and aliexpress always buy from a seller with tons of sales and over 95% (never, ever go down on this figure.
-It has to be a 95% positive review) of these giving a positive review.
+5. When buying items on sites like Alibaba and Aliexpress, always buy from a seller with tons of sales and with a rating of over 95% (never, ever go down on this figure.
+It has to be a 95% positive review).

 Check out the comments dropped as this will not just ensure you don't get scammed of your cash, you'll also know to avoid sellers that upload images that are way better than the products they have on offer.